Key takeaways

 Not all mail requires immediate attention.
 Implement a weekly mail digest where non-urgent items are batched and summarized in a single report.
 This reduces interruptions while ensuring nothing falls through the cracks.

 Designate one team member as the 'mail coordinator' on a rotating basis.
 Their job is to review the week's mail, categorize items by urgency, and distribute the digest every Monday.
-For small teams, this takes 15-20 minutes per week and dramatically improves organization.
+For small teams, this typically takes around 15-20 minutes per week and helps keep mail organized.

 4. Integrated Document Management Pipeline